🩺 Diabetes for UK GPs

 Diabetic Foot Disease

-Combination of neuropathy, ischemia, and infection.
+Combination of neuropathy, ischaemia, and infection.
 Leading cause of non-traumatic lower limb amputation.

 Screening: